padiazg/go-zh07/readme.md

 # Sensor models & documentation
 I tested the driver using a ZH07 sensor.

-There's is only Chinese documentation about the [ZH06](docs/ZH06.pdf).
-The ZH07 is fully compatible with the previous version, and I managed to write all the driver based on it, and it works fine.
+There's is only documentation about the [ZH06](docs/ZH06.pdf), but the [ZH07](docs/ZH07.pdf) is fully compatible with it.
+The project was developed based on the ZH06 documentation and tested using a ZH07.

 In theory, this driver should work with a ZH06 sensor, but I don't have any around to play with it.